Much (TV channel): Under Moses Znaimer and CHUM (1984–2006)

+In the 1990s and 2000s, the channel ran an annual "MuchTemp" contest, whose winner would get a two-month summer paid internship at the station to learn about the television business.
+The most noted winner of the contest, Rick Campanelli (1994), stayed on with MuchMusic in other roles after the end of his internship, and became a full VJ in 1996; one of the longest-serving VJs in the station's history, he remained with the station until leaving in 2005 to become one of the hosts of Entertainment Tonight Canada.

 A US version of MuchMusic, originally known as "MuchMusic USA", was launched in the U.S. on July 1, 1994, through a partnership with Rainbow Media.
 The network was largely a simulcast of the Canadian version with U.S. advertising and acquired programs.
 The network would go into its own direction over time, eventually rebranding as Fuse in 2003.

 In 1995, the annual Canadian Music Video Awards were renamed to the "MuchMusic Video Awards" (presently known as the "iHeartRadio MMVAs" as of 2018).
-Since 1996, the ceremonies have been held outside the formerly-named "MuchMusic Headquarters" on 299 Queen Street West, the present-day main offices for Bell Media's speciality channels.
+Since 1996, the ceremonies have been held outside the formerly named "MuchMusic Headquarters" on 299 Queen Street West, the present-day main offices for Bell Media's speciality channels.

 In 2002, MuchMusic introduced promos that consisted of one of twelve images of a VJ posing in front of the network's logo, lasting for only 1/60th of a second each.
 The "quickies" were recognized with a Guinness World Record for the world's shortest television commercial.
+Znaimer stepped down from the CHUM board in 2003, although he continued to produce some of Much's programming until the formation of MZ Media in 2007.